mokeWe/openmeters/README.md

 ## usage

-Upon launch you'll see a configuration page where you can select which applications to monitor, along with a list of available modules to display.
-By default, all applications are selected, and the loudness meter is enabled.
+Upon launch you'll see a configuration page.
+Here you can select which applications or devices to monitor, as well as the modules you want to display.
+By default, we monitor applications.
+The `loudness` and `waveform` modules are enabled by default as well.

 Switch to the "visuals" tab to view the selected modules.
 Show/hide the top bar by pressing `ctrl+shift+h`.
 Rearrange modules by dragging and dropping them.
 Right click on a module to access its settings.
+Pause capture by pressing `p`, when paused you can still access settings, rearrange modules, and check frequency tooltips in the spectrogram.

 ### configuration

 Configurations are saved to `~/.config/openmeters/settings.json`.
 If you want to use settings/values not listed in the GUI, you can edit this file directly, however absurd values often lead to crashes.
+Invalid values will be replaced with defaults on load.
-If you encounter a bug that causes OpenMeters to misbehave, you can delete `settings.json` to reset all settings.
+If you encounter a bug that causes OpenMeters to misbehave, you can delete `settings.json` to reset everything.

 ## credits